EquiMed logo.

 Stress and boredom seem to be two of the main causes of this bad habit.
 Cribbing does seem to give the horse a "high," and may relate to the behaviors in people known as obsessive compulsive disorder.
 Once a horse begins cribbing, getting him to stop is difficult.
 Cribbing may lead to serious health problems including poor digestion, colic, dental problems, and less than optimal performance.

 The horse does not chew the wood, although it may be damaged in the process.
 Wood chewing is a separate bad habit.
-Many authorities believe this stable stereotypy is an example of obsessive compulsive behavior and that the horse gets pleasure through the release of endorphins, at the same time, he releases stress and boredom.
+Many authorities believe this stable stereotypy is an example of obsessive compulsive behavior and that the horse gets pleasure through the release of endorphins, while at the same time relieving stress and boredom.

 Symptoms